ACCESS-NRI/MED-Portal/docs/review_criteria.md

 Review criteria
 ===============

-## The JOSS paper
+## The JOSS model

-As outlined in the [submission guidelines provided to authors](submitting.html#what-should-my-paper-contain), the JOSS paper (the compiled PDF associated with this submission) should only include:
+As outlined in the [submission guidelines provided to authors](submitting.html#what-should-my-model-contain), the JOSS model (the compiled PDF associated with this submission) should only include:

 - A list of the authors of the software and their affiliations.
 - A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.